The need for real teams

 Real teams only form when individuals with complementary skill sets come together to create genuine dependencies on one another; when high levels of internal trust exist between team members; when mission goals are clear and in focus; and when individuals care about the team more than their own personal objectives.
 These qualities are forged in the heat of battle and over long periods of time spent together.
 There are no shortcuts.

-There is a cost to forming and dismantling teams.
-A real team needs time to gel before they can perform.
-Members of real teams will have worked with one another for many months or years on several projects.
-They want to remain together as a team.
+A group needs time to gel before they can be considered a real team.
+Members of real teams work together for many months or years on several projects.
+They choose to remain together.

-Communication is at its most efficient when teams are small.
-The most effective software development teams number from three to five developers and one or two business analysts depending on the complexity of the domain and size of the project.
-Though teams are supported (by other teams), the “core” team is the real team.
+Communication is most efficient in small teams.
+The most effective software development teams consist of three to five developers and one or two solutions analysts, depending on the project's complexity and size.
+Though supported by other teams, the “core” team is the real team.

-Real teams will insist on choosing their own members and select based on skills and fit.
-They are looking for fellow professionals that they can count on rather than friends.
-New members are generally treated with a healthy skepticism until they have proven their worth and reliability.
+Real teams insist on choosing their own members based on skills and fit.
+They prioritize finding competent, reliable colleagues first and friendly faces second.
+New members are initially treated with healthy skepticism until they prove their worth and reliability.

-Politely tolerating or working around a team member’s shortcomings is a trait of non-teams, not real teams.
-In real teams, inadequacies that persist are addressed and eliminated.
-If they cannot be fixed then these members are removed from the team.
-A team with a high attrition rate coupled with poor performance is a sure sign of a dysfunctional team but real teams that eject substandard performing members are not to be confused with this.
+Politely tolerating or working around a team member’s shortcomings is a trait of non-teams.
+Real teams address and eliminate persistent inadequacies.
+If they cannot be resolved, the underperforming members are removed from the team.
+High attrition coupled with poor performance signals dysfunction, but real teams removing substandard performers should not be confused with this.

 Communication excellence